top of page

 Preparing Your Quilt to be Longarm Quilted

-With your help in the preparation process, Village Stitchery
+With your collaboration in the preparation process, Village Stitchery can ensure the

-will be better able to produce the best outcome possible for your quilt.
+quickest turnaround and the highest artistic outcome possible for your quilt.

 Quilt Top